These are in progress and subject to revision. Feedback welcomed.

 Premises

-Assume all things are caused, including the whole of existence.
+Assume all real existents (including aggregates of existents) are caused, including the whole of existence.

 The “whole of existence” refers to everything, collectively considered, that exists, has existed or will ever exist.